Allenpandas/Allenpandas.github.io/_pages/about.md

 # 🔥 News
+- *2023.12:* Our class won the "Beijing Advanced Class Award". 🎉🎉🎉
-- *2023.11*: I led our class to win the "Beijing Advanced Class Collective Award" and "Beijing Jiaotong University Advanced Class Collective Award". 🎉🎉🎉
+- *2023.12:* Our class won the "Beijing Jiaotong University Advanced Class of Graduate Students Award". 🎉🎉🎉
-- <!--*2023.09*: I served as a reviewer for [AAAI'24](https://aaai.org/aaai-conference/).-->
+- *2023.12:* I received the "Enterprise Scholarship" from Beijing Jiaotong University. 🎉
+- *2023.12:* I received the "Excellent Scholarship in Social Work" from Beijing Jiaotong University. 🎉
+- *2023.12:* I have been awarded the honorary title of "Excellent Graduate Student Cadre" by Beijing Jiaotong University. 🎉
-- *2022.12*: I was awarded the "Outstanding Part-time Counselor" at Beijing Jiaotong University for the 2022-2023 academic year. 🎉🎉🎉
+- *2022.12*: I have been awarded the honorary title of "Excellent Part-time Counselor" by Beijing Jiaotong University for the 2022-2023 academic year. 🎉
+- 2022.08: Our team won the Global Runner-up🥈 in the DEFCON30 Autonomous Driving CTF Challenge.
+Checkout the news from some of the winning teams: [[Our Team@BJTU](https://scit.bjtu.edu.cn/cms/item/5040.html)], [[Whitezard@FUDAN](https://secsys.fudan.edu.cn/ff/46/c26973a458566/page.htm)].
+Congratulations! 🎉🎉🎉

-* *2022.06*: I obtained a Master's degree in Software Engineering from [Beijing Jiaotong University](https://bjtu.edu.cn/).
+- *2022.06*: I obtained a Master's degree in Software Engineering from [Beijing Jiaotong University](https://bjtu.edu.cn/).
+- *2022.02:* I received a letter of appreciation from the National Major Network Security Test and Assessment Activity with my team members. 🎉 [[link](https://scit.bjtu.edu.cn/cms/item/4891.html)]
+- *2022.01:* Our team won the first price🏅 in the 2022 Beijing Winter Olympics Vulnerability Discovery Competition. 🎉🎉🎉 [[link](https://scit.bjtu.edu.cn/cms/item/4906.html)]
+- 2021.08: Our team won the Global Runner-up🥈 in the DEFCON29 Autonomous Driving CTF Challenge.
+Checkout the news from some of the winning teams: [[Our Team@BJTU](http://scit.bjtu.edu.cn/mobile/item/4790.html)], [[Cacti@UB](https://engineering.buffalo.edu/computer-science-engineering/news-and-events/news.host.html/content/shared/engineering/home/articles/news-articles/2021/team-cacti-places-5th-at-baidu-autodriving-capture-the-flag-comp.detail.html)], [[Redbud@THU](https://netsec.ccert.edu.cn/eng/hacking/2021-08-06-autodrive-defcon)].
+Congratulations! 🎉🎉🎉

 # 📝 Publications